Warning! Hazard perception can seriously damage your driving.

 I was cock‑a‑hoop.
 I was also mightily relieved: I passed with one day to spare.

-Quite fazed, I pulled in at the side of the road and took a half‐hour walk.
+Quite fazed, I parked at the side of the road and took a half‐hour walk.
 On returning to the car, I sat in the driver’s seat with the ignition off, closed my eyes and rehearsed the proper way to drive.
 I imagined a traffic light ahead of me turning to amber, I moved my eyes to where the mirror would be, and I braked physically.
 With eyelids closed, I practised moving my eyes towards the mirrors and back, and physically operating the indicator stalk.
 I imagined a child in the road in front of me and I braked hard.
 With the engine restarted, I imagined reaching a bend to the left and I turned the wheel.
 I repeated this to the right.
 I recited aloud the “five habits” – look well ahead, move your eyes, spot the problems, keep space, be seen.
 I drove off again carefully and talked myself through everything: I was instructor and pupil at the same time.
 I got home without feeling too unsafe, and without making any serious driving errors that I am aware of.
 At least, nobody honked.

 The next day, driving still felt a little odd.
 By the day after, everything had returned to normal and I felt quite safe again.